Click for homepage

 Pulsed radar systems, like the ZB-298, have a high-power Klystron that transmits a rather strong radio signal.
 This signal can easily be picked up by an eavesdropper or by an enemy reconnaissance unit with suitable equipment.
 This makes such radar systems potentially dangerous.

-In the mid-1980s, it gruadually became known to Western intelligence that the signal from a static pulsed-doppler radar system could be detected and could be used to determine its location.
+In the mid-1980s, it gruadually became known to Western intelligence that signals from static pulsed-doppler radar systems can be detected and used to determine the radar's location.

 More about the MRP-4 radar locator